discord/linked-roles-sample/README.md

 Now that you've built your bot, let's give it a try both from the server owner and the user's perspective.

 ### Creating the linked role
 To try out our bot, we're going to create a linked role in a server where you have admin permissions.
 Open up the server settings, select roles, and click on `Create Role`.
-Give the role a name, save it, then click on `Verification`.
-Click the `Add verification` button, and you should see your bot in the list of available Apps.
+Give the role a name, save it, then click on `Links`.
+Click the `Add requirement` button, and you should see your bot in the list of available Apps.
 Click on it, and you will see a setup screen where you can configure specific criteria for your role.

 ![Verification Setup](assets/verification-setup.png "Verification Setup")